 Fall Exit (Sept-Jan): Students should be on track, or above with progress monitoring data (3-5 consecutive probes above that season's goal line) and K-1 students should meet the 40%ile for WINTER on the earlyReading composite (this can be administered paper/pencil).
-Students in grades 2-5 should meet the 40%ile for WINTER CBMS, any available STAR data should be considered before exiting a student.
+Students in grades 2-5 should meet the 40%ile for WINTER CBMS, or Winter areading, available STAR data should be considered before exiting a student.

-Spring Exit (Jan-May): Students should be on track, or above with progress monitoring data (3-5 consecutive probes above that season's goal line) and K-1 students should meet the 40%ile for SPRING on the earlyReading composite (this can be administered paper/pencil).
-Students in grades 2-5 should meet the 40%ile for SPRING CBMS, any available STAR data should be considered before exiting a student.
+Spring Exit (Jan-May): Students should be on track, or above with progress monitoring data (3-5 consecutive probes above that season's goal line) and K-1 students should meet the 40% ile for SPRING on the earlyReading composite (this can be administered paper/pencil).
+Students in grades 2-5 should meet the 40% ile for SPRING CBMS, any available STAR data should be considered before exiting a student.

-At each ISD #318 elementary building, Minnesota ReadingCorps members work with students in Kindergarten through grade 3 identified as struggling readers individually for 25 minutes five days a week to increase reading fluency.
+At each ISD #318 elementary building, Minnesota ReadingCorps members work with students in Kindergarten through grade 3 identified as struggling readers individually for 25 minutes five days a week to increase reading fluency, letter sound proficiency, decoding, and phonemic awareness